 A lot of people reach for a cup of coffee in the morning to start the day.
 There is something cozy and nostalgic about the smell of coffee brewing, the sound of the pot dripping and sputtering, and that first hot sip.
 We might even drink it to help get through the day or power into a late night of work or school.
-But, have you ever thought that coffee might help you lose weight or prevent diseases like diabetes or Parkinson's disease?
+But have you ever thought that coffee might help you lose weight or prevent diseases like diabetes or Parkinson's disease?

 Read on to learn more about this weight loss plan and why it's not a good idea for people to follow this diet.

 The coffee diet focuses on a few major things:

-The diet states that lighter roasted coffee should be the drink of choice ( preferably something grown in a higher altitude location like Columbia, Kenya, Ethiopia, or Brazil) , as lighter roasts are higher in polyphenol content.
+The diet states that lighter roasted coffee should be the drink of choice.
+It should be preferably grown in a higher altitude location like Columbia, Kenya, Ethiopia, or Brazil, as lighter roasts are higher in polyphenol content.
 Polyphenols are the antioxidants in coffee that are linked to health benefits.
 Polyphenols can also be found in many foods, including potatoes, capers, and soy products.

-Snacks include fruits and vegetables or a small amount of low-fat dairy, and all processed foods and refined carbohydrates are avoided on this diet.
+Snacks include fruits and vegetables or a small amount of low-fat dairy.
+All processed foods and refined carbohydrates are avoided on this diet.